sagiegurari/angular-web-notification/README.md

 ## Overview
 The angular-web-notification is an angular service wrapper for the web notifications API.

-It is using the HTML5-Desktop-Notifications library which provides a unified API for all browsers.
+It is using the [simple-web-notification](https://github.com/sagiegurari/simple-web-notification) library which provides a simple and easy notification API which works across browsers and provides automatic permission handling.

-See [W3 Specification](https://dvcs.w3.org/hg/notifications/raw-file/tip/Overview.html) and [HTML5-Desktop-Notifications](https://github.com/ttsvetko/HTML5-Desktop-Notifications) for more information.
+See [W3 Specification](https://dvcs.w3.org/hg/notifications/raw-file/tip/Overview.html) and [simple-web-notification](https://github.com/sagiegurari/simple-web-notification) for more information.

 ## Demo
 [Live Demo](https://sagiegurari.github.io/angular-web-notification/)